IRIS Consortium

-IRIS's Education and Public Outreach Program offers animations, videos, lessons, software, posters, and fact sheets to help teachers and the general public learn more about seismology and earth science and understand it better.
+IRIS's Education and Public Outreach Program offered animations, videos, lessons, software, posters, and fact sheets to help teachers and the general public learn more about seismology and earth science and understand it better.
 The goal is to get more people interested in careers in geophysics.

 IRIS is listed in the Registry of Research Data Repositories re3data.org.

+On January 1, 2023, IRIS merged with UNAVCO to form the EarthScope Consortium that now operates both the U.S. National Science Foundation's SAGE and GAGE Facilities through 2025.

 History

 In 1959, the United States Government launched a research effort aimed at improving national capabilities to detect and identify foreign nuclear explosions detonated underground and at high altitudes.
 The resultant World-Wide Standardized Seismograph Network (WWSSN) was a program successful beyond its original remit.
 It provided seismological data for its intended purpose as well as for the emerging concept of plate tectonics.
-Initially operated by the Defense Department, by 1973 operations were transferred to the U.S. Geological Survey.
+Initially operated by the Defense Department, by 1973 operations were transferred to the United States Geological Survey (USGS).
 A collaboration with the IRIS Consortium began in 1984 as a result of a need to expand and succeed the WWSSN with the Global Seismographic Network (GSN).
 The GSN, originally funded entirely by the USGS under the National Earthquake Hazards Reduction Program (NEHRP), is now jointly supported by the National Science Foundation.

-As of January 1, 2023, IRIS has merged with UNAVCO into the EarthScope Consortium, "a university consortium dedicated to transforming global geophysical research and education".